 Intangible assets acquired separately are measured on initial recognition at cost.
-The cost of intangible assets acquired in a business combination is their fair value as at the date of acquisition.
+The cost of intangible assets acquired in a business combination is their fair value at the date of acquisition.
 Following initial recognition, intangible assets are carried at cost less any accumulated amortization and accumulated impairment losses, if any.
-Internally generated intangible assets, excluding capitalized development costs, are not capitalized and the expenditure is reflected in the income statement in the year in which the expenditure is incurred.
+Internally generated intangible assets, excluding capitalized development costs, are not capitalized and the expenditure is reflected in net income in the period in which the expenditure is incurred.